Ms. Tori Mikesell, MA, LMHC

 MA in Clinical Mental Health Counseling

 Tori is a Licensed Mental Health Counselor and a graduate of Valparaiso University, where she received her Master of Arts in Clinical Mental Health Counseling.
 Prior to that, she attended Purdue University, where she received her Bachelor of Science in Psychology.
-Tori has experience providing therapy to children, adolescents, adults and families in a variety of settings, including inpatient, residential, and outpatient.
-Her areas of clinical interest include concerns related to anxiety, depression, self-esteem, identity development, trauma, behavioral issues, family conflict, life transitions, relationship issues, postpartum and maternal mental health.
+Tori has experience providing therapy to children, adolescents, adults, and families in a variety of settings, including inpatient, residential, and outpatient.
+Her areas of clinical interest include concerns related to anxiety, depression, self-esteem, identity development, trauma, behavioral issues, family conflict, life transitions, relationship issues, postpartum, and maternal mental health.

 Issues Treated